10 Best Hikes in Banff National Park: Top Trails You Can’t Miss

 7. Cory Pass Loop

-You’ll need a lot of leg strength and determination to reach one of the most rewarding scenes in Banff.
+You’ll need strong legs and a can-do spirit to reach one of the most rewarding scenes in Banff.

-The trail is well maintained with a nice variety of terrain, but be warned it gets quite steep!
+The path is in good shape with a nice variety of terrain, but watch out—it can get really steep!

 About the Trail